state-alchemists/zrb/docs/getting-started.md

 Notice how Zrb created `template` directory and `config.env` file.

-> __⚠️ WARNING:__ Make sure to delete the Task registration part before continuing with the next section.
+> __⚠️ WARNING:__ You can only register a Task once.
+Make sure to delete the Task registration part before continuing with the next section.

 ## Build